 Unlike Jobs' autocratic style, Cook leads through consensus and collaboration.
 This isn't weakness—it's a different expression of Type 1 energy.

-Ones fundamentally believe in improvement through proper process.
+Ones believe in improvement through proper process—not as strategy, but as doctrine.
 Cook empowers his executives, seeks input before major decisions, and builds systems designed to outlast any individual leader.

 When the FBI demanded Apple unlock the San Bernardino shooter's iPhone, Cook didn't decide alone.
 He consulted legal teams, privacy experts, and customer advocates.
 But once the principles were clear, his position was immovable.